department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-intro.md

 - `status` is `final`
 - `category` code of `vital-signs`
 - `code.text` the original vital-sign type name
-  - `coding` may be a VUID if id was a 7 digit number
   - `coding` may be LOINC if available
     - [Concept Map from VitalSignTO.type.name to LOINC code](ConceptMap-ObservationTypeTOVsLoincCode.html)
-- `identifier` will have cross reference to original source
 - value
   - Blood Pressure - no `.value[x]`, but has `.component`
   - Pain - `.valueQuantity`
   - Those with units use `.valueQuantity` else `.valueString`
 - `effectiveDateTime` vital-sign timestamp of when observed
-- `performer` recorder and/or observer
+- `performer` may have contained recorder, and/or observer
+  - may have an extension `alternate-reference` that points to an Location resource identifying the VAMC where the vital-sign was first recorded
 - `note.text` comment from vital-sign
+- `identifier` will hold the record identifier from Vista
 - no other elements are populated
-- Most [examples are within a Bundle](Bundle-vitals.html), which does not exposed each vital sign.